-The best way to fully master a language is to start using it as a tool to learn something new, making sense of interesting and challenging content.
+The best way to fully master a language is to start using it as a tool to understand messages, making sense of interesting and challenging content.

 Content and form, language and meaning are inseparable.
 The human mind is hardwired to look for meaning and language is its key tool to construct meaning, to make sense of the world.
 Unlike every other player on the market, Language & Skills fully appreciates that trainees learn language most effectively when they focus on high-value, meaningful content, rather than the language itself.
 We simply call it: killing two birds with one stone.
 Our trainees acquire exciting new knowledge and skills while gaining mastery of the English language.

 At the same time, we emphasize active participation and the importance of skills acquired through varied practice and simulation.
 Our trainees build confidence and boost their effectiveness as communicators by solving complex scenarios and case studies.
 We embrace the internet and the wealth of content available online.
 All our workshops and courses make use of authentic online videos, presentations and articles.

 First and foremost, language is the tool that people use to exchange views, ideas and information.
 Shifting objectives in this way enhances the learning experience and broadens the appeal of the training.
 In globalized, diverse environments, be it business or academia, more and more learners of English reach the B 2 Level of English competence relatively early.
 Our service is fine-tuned to make the best possible use of this situation.
 Executives and experts, like researchers or analysts, are typically highly educated, have good working knowledge of English and a keen sense of relevance and efficient use of time.

 Where’s the fun?